 Recommendations for Begging a Hot Yoga Class

 A warm, air-conditioned environment makes your muscles relax and stretch, making Bikram Yoga postures easier for you.
 However, you should still be careful not to force your muscles too much.
 You may not feel it during the session due to the heat, but once you are out at a normal temperature, the pain in the muscles may appear.

 Some of those who practice Hot Yoga for the first time often feel weak and dizzy when they take the class.
 So, you must hydrate properly before the practice.
-Also, you need to use a towel frequently to dry the sweat so that it is not impregnated in your clothes, making it heavier and stifling.
+Also, you need to use a towel frequently to dry the sweat so that it is not impregnated in your clothes, making them heavier and stifling.

 Now that you know all the benefits that hot yoga can give you… What do you expect to practice it?
-But, if you have already practiced, please leave us a comment about your experience.
+But, if you have already practised, please leave us a comment about your experience.